Zuxell/CS3113/lunarlander/README.md

-Left and right to mveo left and right
+Left right and up to adjust acceleration
 Don't fall into the lava or run out of fuel